-This is the first large whale to strand in New York this year.
-An unusual mortality event has been in effect for humpback whales since 2016.
-More information about the UME, including stranding numbers along the Atlantic coast, can be found here: https://www.fisheries.noaa.gov/national/marine-life-distress/2016-2019-humpback-whale-unusual-mortality-event-along-atlantic-coast
+There is an ongoing unusual mortality event (UME) in effect for humpback whales along the Atlantic coast.
+More information can be found here: https://www.fisheries.noaa.gov/national/marine-life-distress/2016-2019-humpback-whale-unusual-mortality-event-along-atlantic-coast

 The public is encouraged to report injured and deceased marine mammals and sea turtles to the NYS Stranding Hotline by calling 631.369.9829.
 Sightings of marine wildlife are also helpful and can be shared with AMSEAS by emailing firstname.lastname@example.org.